henrysammarfo/avalanche-yield-orchestrator/DEMO_DAY_SUBMISSION.md

 ### **Q: Why Avalanche specifically?**
 **A**: Avalanche has excellent DeFi protocols, fast finality, low fees, and strong developer support.
 It's the perfect ecosystem for yield optimization.

+### **Q: How do users interact with your system?**
+**A**: We use a CLI-first strategy - users can start immediately through command line tools.
+This approach gets us to market faster and appeals to DeFi power users.
+We're building a web dashboard and mobile app next.

+### **Q: Isn't CLI too technical for regular users?**
+**A**: CLI-first is strategic - it gets us to market faster and validates our core technology.
+We're already building the web interface, but users can start using our system today through simple commands.

 ---

 ## 🎯 **Pitch Structure (5 minutes total)**